-Muki Burla has served as our Executive Vice-President, Global Sales Operations since January 2020.
+Muki Bourla has served as our Executive Vice-President, Global Delivery since January 2020.
 In this role, Mr. Bourla is responsible for lifecycle delivery execution, from production through turn-key deployment, customer support and additional value-added services.
+Commencing in 2022, Mr. Burla also assumed responsibilities in engineering and quality assurance, while bridging the way from R&D to designed-to-cost mass production.
 Mr. Bourla brings more than 20 years of operational and business leadership, including vast international and cross-cultural experience, working with diverse customer base.
 Between 2009 and 2014, as part of his 15-year career at Ericsson, Mr. Bourla was based in Europe where he successfully led large scale multidisciplinary turnkey projects, system integration programs, services business development and complicated transformations, with an innovative, result oriented and proactive approach to targets, opportunities and challenges.
 Mr. Bourla holds a B.Sc. in Industrial and Management Engineering and an MBA in Business Management from Ben-Gurion University.

 Zvi Maayan has served as our Executive Vice-President, General Counsel and Corporate Secretary since November 2019.
-Mr. Zvi Maayan joined Ceragon after a long and successful career at the Israel Aerospace Industries ("IAI"), where his most recent position was that of Executive Vice President Business Development & Subsidiaries.
+Mr. Maayan joined Ceragon after a long and successful career at the Israel Aerospace Industries ("IAI"), where his most recent position was Executive Vice President Business Development & Subsidiaries.
 In this position Mr. Maayan was in charge of IAI's M&A, strategic cooperation, joint venture activities, open innovation, spinoff and carveout transactions, as well as asset management of IAI's subsidiaries portfolio.
 From 2008 to 2015 Mr. Maayan worked at Elbit Imaging Ltd. (TASE, NASDAQ: EMITF) ("EI"), where his latest position was Executive Vice-President, General Counsel and executive committee member.
 In this position he led highly complex cross-border large scale international transactions.
 From 2011 to 2015 Mr. Maayan served as an executive committee member at the Real Estate Division of Israel-America Chamber of Commerce.
 In his earlier career, Mr. Maayan was a senior associate in numerous leading law firms specializing in commercial and civil law, international commerce, banking, financing, bankruptcy, biopharmaceutical industry, real estate and litigation.
 Mr. Maayan is a graduate of the Bar-Ilan University (LL.B., LL.M., cum laude).